faradeen-ja/portfolio360/README.md

     If it does not, connect the repository using the GUI or CLI (add remote, copy the forked repository link to the repo, and paste in the command palette).
     Connect the repository using the CLI with "git add remote origin <URL of repo>".
     Before committing and pushing, create a new branch using the GUI or CLI.
-    You can now make changes to your code and commit them to the new branch using standard Git commands such as "git add", "git commit", and "git push".
+    You can now make changes to your code and commit them to the new branch using standard Git commands such as `git add`, `git commit`, and `git push`.
-    For example, use "git push yourBranchName main" to push new changes to your own forked repository.
+    For example, use `git push yourBranchName main` to push new changes to your own forked repository.
     Congratulations, you are close to your first PR!
     Next, go to the original repository and open a PR.
 Choose your branch name against head/main to compare, double-check everything, and click "Create pull request".
   In summary, you should open a pull request on the original repository when you want to contribute changes made in your forked repository back to the original repository.